TRAVEL TIPS FOR LAKE BRAIES – DAY TRIP TO THE STUNNING ALPINE LAKE

 - 1.8 The Legend of Lago di Braies

 - 1.9 Best Things to Do at Lago di Braies

 - 1.14 FINAL THOUGHTS ON A DAY TRIP TO LAKE BRAIES

 - 1.15 PIN ME FOR LATER – DAY TRIP TO LAGO DI BRAIES

-Lago di Braies (“Pragser Wildsee” in German) is probably one of the most beautiful lakes in Europe and it has become incredibly famous.
+Lago di Braies (“Pragser Wildsee” in German or Lake Braies in English) is probably one of the most beautiful lakes in Europe, and it has become incredibly famous.

-So, if you want to visit this pretty lake yourself, this guide will help you discover the Lake Prags yourself..
+So, if you want to visit this pretty lake yourself, this guide will help you discover Lake Braies yourself.

 When it comes to traveling and visiting places, I am all about lakes.
-I feel like I have to visit all the beautiful lakes around the world, and especially in Europe.
+I feel like I have to visit all the beautiful lakes worldwide, especially in Europe.
 So, I knew I had to visit Lago di Braies eventually.
-The lake wasn’t the only lake on my itinerary in Italy, but one of the most memorable.
+The lake wasn’t the only lake on my itinerary in Italy – I chased Lake Garda, Lago die Sorapis, Lake Carezza, Lago Maggiore, and more.
+Lake Braies was one of the most memorable.

 Read more: The best places to visit in Northern Italy